-Another 272 words (19 lines of text) covering the years 1305, 1353, 1354, 1361, 1649, 1660, 1685, 1733, and 1763 are included under the topic Early Kilvington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kilvington research.
+Another 87 words (6 lines of text) covering the years 1305, 1353, 1354, 1361, 1649, 1660, 1685, 1733, and 1763 are included under the topic Early Kilvington History in all our PDF Extended History products and printed products wherever possible.

 Kilvington Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Kilvington include Kilvingston, Kilvington and others.

 Early Notables of the Kilvington family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Kilvington Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Kilvington Notables in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Kilvington (post 1700) +